Did you know that during the holiday season, the average Canadian family contributes about 45% more waste to the landfill?

 The issue: Although wrapping paper has become so commonplace in our holiday traditions, and gifts might feel naked or incomplete without it, the glittery excitement of a well-wrapped gift comes at a price.
 Metallic wrapping paper, as well as most types of tape are not recyclable.
 Gifts are thoughtful, and there’s still a way to wrap presents in a beautiful way but in a way that doesn’t fill up your garbage.

-How to avoid receiving a ton of wrapping paper: Why not send a friendly reply to the host of your gift-exchange organizer suggesting the group go ‘paper-and-packaging-less’ this year?
+How to avoid receiving a ton of wrapping paper: Why not send a friendly reply to the host of your gift-exchange organizer suggesting the group go ‘packaging-less’ this year?
 Suggest that gifts come wrapped in reusable totes, newspaper, in nothing at all, or anything else creative.
-Die hard holiday stationery lovers may protest, but there’s nothing wrong with sharing your preferences!
+Die-hard holiday stationery lovers may protest, but there’s nothing wrong with sharing your preferences!

 Shop For A Zero Waste Lifestyle

 The problem: When we leave all of our holiday shopping to the last minute, we panic and head to the department store to get something, or just ANYTHING, just for the sake of having something to give.
 If you haven’t been there, you’re lying.
 The best feeling though is giving something that you know will be used, and reused.